gferreira/fb-variable-spacing/docs/_reference/spacing-states-format.md

 Definition of Spacing State
 ---------------------------

-A single set of glyph contours can have multiple spacing configurations or “states”.
-For example: *normal*, *tight* and *loose*.

 A **spacing state** in a font is defined as the sum of:

 - glyph width and left margin of all glyphs
 - all kerning values

 Spacing State libs